ably/specification/specifications/features.md

   - `(RTN15c)` The system's response to a resume request will be one of the following:
     - `(RTN15c1)` `CONNECTED` `ProtocolMessage` with the same `connectionId` as the current client, and no `error`.
 In this case, the server is indicating that the resume succeeded, all channels are still attached, and all backlog messages are available.
 The client should not change the state of attached channels, and immediately process any queued messages for that channel
     - `(RTN15c2)` `CONNECTED` `ProtocolMessage` with the same `connectionId` as the current client, and an `error`.
 In this case, the server is indicating that the resume succeeded but with a non-fatal error, all channels are still attached, and some backlog messages may be unavailable.
 The `ErrorInfo` received should be emitted on the client `Connection` and the `Connection#errorReason` should be set.
 The client should not change the state of attached channels, and immediately process any queued messages for that channel.
 Any channels that are not resumed in full may receive an `ATTACHED` `ProtocolMessage` with an `error`, see [`RTL12`](#RTL12)
     - `(RTN15c3)` `CONNECTED` `ProtocolMessage` with a new `connectionId`, and an error in `error`.
 In this case, a new connection has been established, the resume has failed, the channels are no longer attached, and the error indicates the resume problem which should be emitted.
-The client library should immediately detach all channels, fail any queued messages on those channels, and set the `Channel#errorReason` on each detached `Channel`.
-Additionally, the internal `msgSerial` counter is reset so that the first message published to Ably will contain a `msgSerial` value of `0`
+The client library should reattach all channels that are in the `SUSPENDED` state.
+For all `ATTACHING` or `ATTACHED` channels, the client library should fail any previously queued messages.
+An `ERROR` event should additionally be emitted on each `Channel` object that was automatically re-attached.
+Finally, the internal `msgSerial` counter is reset so that the first message published to Ably will contain a `msgSerial` value of `0`
     - `(RTN15c4)` `ERROR` `ProtocolMessage` indicating a fatal error in the connection.
 The server will close the transport immediately after.
 If the `ERROR` is non-recoverable, the client will move to the `FAILED` state triggering all attached channels to move to the `FAILED` state as well
   - `(RTN15g)` When the connection resume has failed, all channels should be detached with a suitable error reason
   - `(RTN15f)` `ACK` and `NACK` responses for published messages can only ever be received on the transport connection on which those messages were sent.
 Therefore, once a transport drops, the client library must either fail the publish attempt, or re-attempt by re-sending the messages on a new transport if the resume was successful (i.e. the `CONNECTED` response includes the expected `connectionId`)